micbay/RaceTimerAndController/README.md

 ```

 ## **Port Register Pin Change Interrupts**
-Only certain pins can make use of Pin Change Interrupts, and the ability of these pins to trigger execution of the ISR() can be turned on and off by the software at an individual pin level.
+Only certain pins can make use of Pin Change Interrupts, and they cannot be re-mapped with software.
+However, the ability of each pin to trigger an execution of the ISR(), *can* be turned on, and off, by software, providing us a way to enable or disable interrupt triggers as necessary via code.

 > For more Information this article has a very good explanation of [pin change interrupts](http://electronoobs.com/eng_arduino_tut132.php).